What Is an Electronic Document Management System (EDMS)?

 Finance

-Financial institutions use EDMS to manage sensitive documents such as transaction records, compliance reports, and client information.
-It aids in adhering to regulations like SEC Rule 17a-4 and FINRA rules by ensuring secure storage, easy retrieval, and audit readiness for financial audits and regulatory inspections.
+Financial institutions may use EDMS to manage sensitive documents such as transaction records, compliance reports, and client information.
+It aids in adhering to regulations like SEC Rule 17a-4 and FINRA rules by ensuring secure storage, easy retrieval, and audit readiness or regulatory inspections.

 How to choose an EDMS for your business